Home/Articles/News

 Scroll

-TS 2 to TS 3: What Carries Over
+TS 2 to TS 3: What Actually Changed

 The development timeline, approximately 2-3 years of focused engineering, reflects the scope of changes.
 CZ did not rush a milled-slide variant to market.
 Every redesigned component went through the competition shooting feedback loop, with Grauffel and other CZ team shooters providing direct input.
 The TS 3 is the product of that iterative process, not a cosmetic refresh.
 For a practical look at competition pistol optic pairing, see our best pistol red dot guide, which covers RMR-footprint options compatible with the TS 3 slide cut.
 For another CZ-75-derived competition platform shown at IWA 2026, see our coverage of KMR Precision Arms, a Czech manufacturer offering fully CNC-machined pistols at a higher price point.